Faširane šnicle (pork burgers)

 Heat a large frying pan for a couple of minutes on a high heat.
 Add enough extra virgin olive oil to cover the bottom of the frying pan (it’s better to have a bit too much than too little otherwise the meat will stick to the pan).
 Give the oil another couple of minutes to heat and then start carefully lying the šnicle into the pan.
 You might have to fry in two batches.

-Once you’ve got the šnicle in the pan, fry for 7 minutes on a high heat (do not shake the pan or try to move the meat with a spatula otherwise it will stick to the pan).
-After 7 minutes, you’ll be able to gently lift the šnicle with a metal spatula, turn them over and fry this side for about 8 to 10 minutes on a medium heat.
+Once you’ve got the šnicle in the pan, fry for 7 minutes on a high-ish heat (I use the medium size gas ring on my hob turned up to the hottest setting) .
+Do not shake the pan or try to move the meat with a spatula otherwise it will stick to the pan, just leave to fry.
+After 7 minutes, you’ll be able to lift the šnicle with a metal spatula, turn them over and fry this side for about 7 minutes on a medium heat.

 When cooked all the way through (the šnicle should be dark brown), remove from the frying pan and leave to rest for 10 minutes on a warm plate before serving.

-Preparation time 12 minutes, cooking time 18 minutes, serves 2 adults, 2 children
+Preparation time 15 minutes, cooking time 18 minutes, serves 4